t-mcneal/loanx/README.md

     >> **Note:** The Flask guide uses the command line.
 If you are not familiar with terminal commands, read this
     >> [blog](https://scotch.io/bar-talk/10-need-to-know-mac-terminal-commands) by scotch.io to learn 10 commonly
     >> used terminal commands - #10 is a fun one!

+    Once you have created the virtual environment, start the environment via the command line, then enter the following command line syntax to install project requirements.

+    ```
+    $ pip install -r requirements.txt
+    ```

 ## Usage

 Next, you will need to run the LoanX Flask application in your newly created virtual environment.
-Use the command line to access the project directory and start the virtual environment.
-Once you have enabled the virtual environment, you can now run the app to start a local server using the following command line syntax.
+Once you have enabled the virtual environment and installed the requirements, you can now run the app to start a local server using the following command line syntax.

 ```
 $ export FLASK_APP=loanx